On infinitely cohomologous to zero observables: Preliminaries

 \begin{definicao} Given a function $f:I \to \C$ and $p\geq 1$, we define the $p$-variation of $f$ by

 where the supremum is taken over all finite sequences $a_0 < a_1 < \dots < a_n$, $a_i \in I$.

 We say that $f$ has bounded $p$-variation if

-It is convenient to us to identify functions $u$ and $v$ defined on $I$ so that $u=v$ up to a countable subset of $I$.
+Since the Perron-Frobenious operator is not properly defined at points which are image of points where $DT$ is not defined, to define Perron-Frobenious operator acting in the space of $p$-bounded variation functions it is convenient to identify functions $u$ and $v$ defined on $I$ so that $u=v$ up to a countable subset of $I$.
 We write $u\sim v$.
 The set of equivalence classes $[f]$ with respect to the relation $\sim$ such that

 will be called the space of the functions on $I$ with bounded $p$-variation and denoted $BV_{p,I}$.
 The function $f \rightarrow v_{p,I}([f])$ is a pseudo-norm on $BV_{p,I}$.
 We can define a norm by